Legal aid: apply for exceptional case funding

 You may apply for ECF to enable you to provide legal help to investigate the possibility of a client applying for ECF.

-For any application for ECF, fill in the form CIV ECF1.
+For providers with a civil contract and access to CCMS applications for exceptional funding for licensed work should be submitted using CCMS.
+For controlled work, for individual case contracts, fill in the form CIV ECF1.
 You will also need to provide details of your client’s financial circumstances.

 A client can also apply directly for ECF.